 - Personal statement: Place your academic record into the context of your opportunities and obstacles.
 Briefly describe how receiving the scholarship and participating in the SRI will impact your short- and long-term goals.
 Make sure you describe your goals in detail.
 Include any special circumstances (i.e., personal, academic, financial hardships) that you feel are relevant to your application.
 (500 words max)

-If you have any questions, please email the Undergraduate Research Center at urhass@college.ucla.edu or schedule an advising appointment with a Graduate Research Mentor.
+If you have any questions, or unsure if you are the right fit for this program, please email the Undergraduate Research Center at urhass@college.ucla.edu or schedule an advising appointment with a Graduate Research Mentor.
 The Undergraduate Research Center also hosts Summer Research Opportunities Info Sessions in winter and spring quarters.

 Undergraduate Research Center –